ibkernel/custom-record-grep/example/custom-search-engine/README.md

 # Custom search engine using crgrep
 Thanks to node.js' NAN module, it is now simplier to build a web-based search engine.
 This is a demo using crgrep as the searching backend.

-*There are some slighlty code change in order to make it a native addon.*
+*There are some code file added in order to make it a native addon.*

-**Currently under development**
+**You may want to rewrite the web page, because I just pick one of my old react.js stuff and put it online.
+It is badly coded**

 ## Requirement